A collection of useful resources for the Life-Link community interested in sustainability.

 Biodiversity and Lifestyles Guidebook

 Sustainable consumption and lifestyles are growing in importance on the international stage.
 With this solid foundation in place, it is now time to develop a more structured, life-cycle, and evidence based understanding of sustainable lifestyles to facilitate global dialogue and measure progress.
-The report reviews the current knowledge about what factors influence lifestyles, and proposes strategies for assessing policies and developing necessary actions.
+This guidebook reviews the current knowledge about what factors influence lifestyles, and proposes strategies for assessing policies and developing necessary actions.

 This resource highlights 45 notable authorities on sustainability and provides a variety of informative and helpful green resources.
 The list is organized into a range of sustainability topics: Green Living, Climate Change & Environmental Protection News, Energy and Technology, Sustainability in Business and Government, Sustainability Careers, Sustainability, and the Arts, and Ecotourism.